-Lookup latest or earliest date with formulas in Excel
+How to lookup latest or earliest date in Excel?

 To get the relative oldest or newest date of the specific value, you can apply the following formulas to solve it.

 To get the oldest date, please input this formula: =MIN(IF(A2:A16=E1,B2:B16)) into a specified cell, and then press Ctrl + Shift + Enter keys together to return the correct answer, see screenshot:

 To get the newest date, please enter this formula: =MAX(IF(A2:A16=E1,B2:B16)) into your specified cell, and remember to press Ctrl + Shift + Enter keys together to return the result, see screenshot:

 - A2:A16 is the column that you want to look up in;

 - B2:B16 is the column which the result will be returned.